Predicting Good Quantum Circuit Compilation Options: Abstract

 \section{Abstract}

 Any potential application of quantum computing, once encoded as a quantum circuit, needs to be compiled in order to be executed on a quantum computer.
 Deciding which qubit technology, which device, which compiler, and which corresponding settings are best for the considered problem---according to a measure of \emph{goodness}---requires expert knowledge and is overwhelming for \mbox{end-users} from different domains trying to use quantum computing to their advantage.
 In this work, we treat the problem as a statistical classification task and explore the utilization of supervised machine learning techniques to optimize the compilation of quantum circuits.
-Based on that, we propose a framework that, given a quantum circuit, predicts the best combination of these options and, by that, \emph{automatically} makes these decisions for the \mbox{end-user}.
-Experimental evaluations show that, considering a prototypical setting with over $2000$ quantum circuits, the proposed framework achieves great performance: for more than three quarters of all unseen test circuits, the \emph{best} combination of compilation options is determined.
-Moreover, for more than $90\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined.
-Furthermore, the resulting methodology does not only provide \mbox{end-users} with a prediction on the best compilation options, but additionally provides means to extract explicit knowledge from the machine learning technique.
-This knowledge helps in two ways: it lays the foundation for further applications of machine learning in this domain and, also, allows to quickly verify whether a machine learning algorithm is reasonably trained.
-The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}).
+Based on that, we propose a framework that, given a quantum circuit, predicts the best combination of these options and, therefore, \emph{automatically} makes these decisions for \mbox{end-users}.
+Experimental evaluations show that, considering a prototypical setting with $3000$ quantum circuits, the proposed framework yields promising results: for more than three quarters of all unseen test circuits, the \emph{best} combination of compilation options is determined.
+Moreover, for more than $95\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined---while the median compilation time is reduced by more than one order of magnitude.
+Furthermore, the resulting methodology not only provides \mbox{end-users} with a prediction of the best compilation options, but also provides means to extract explicit knowledge from the machine learning technique.
+This knowledge helps in two ways: it lays the foundation for further applications of machine learning in this domain and, also, allows one to quickly verify whether a machine learning algorithm is reasonably trained.
+The corresponding framework and the \mbox{pre-trained} classifier are publicly available on GitHub (\url{https://github.com/cda-tum/MQTPredictor}) as part of the Munich Quantum Toolkit (MQT).